chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/combat-actions/index.md

 #### Total Defense {#total-defense}

 You can defend yourself as a standard action.
 You get a +4 dodge bonus to your AC for 1 round.
 Your AC improves at the start of this action.
-You can't combine total defense with fighting defensively or with the benefit of the Combat Expertise feat (since both of those require you to declare an attack or full attack).
+You can't combine total defense with fighting defensively or with the benefit of the {% feat_link combat-expertise %} feat (since both of those require you to declare an attack or full attack).
 You can't make attacks of opportunity while using total defense.

 #### Start/Complete Full-Round Action {#start-complete-action}